 The Doctor Who Expanded Universe has a far more insidious form of this with Faction Paradox's Paradox Biodata Virus.
 It latches into the part of your biology linked to the Time Vortex... and makes it so you always have worked for them and always will.
 The Eighth Doctor was infected, and his timeline nearly destroyed.

 The Ancestor Cell, based mainly around said Faction, features a huge and weird one with the Doctor's destroyed TARDIS retconning it back, after holding both timelines intact for quite some time, and blasting the sector of space that included Gallifrey into quarks.

-And now in the 50th anniversary special Gallifrey's destruction itself is retconned.
-Instead of destroying it, the Doctors sealed Gallifrey away in a pocket dimension, and now Eleven is going looking for it.
+In the 50th anniversary special Gallifrey's destruction itself is retconned.
+Instead of destroying it, the Doctors sealed Gallifrey away in a pocket dimension, and Eleven then goes looking for it.

 Occurs near the end of Mighty Morphin' Power Rangers.
 The villains turn back time to a period a decade or so before, and when the effect was canceled, anything that had changed during the reverse-time led to changes in the present day.
 Most notably, Aisha had moved to a small African village as a child, and Tanya's Adventurer Archaeologist parents had left her in America rather than the African village.

 Balthazar attempts this in Supernatural, traveling back in time to save the Titanic: this has the effect of ruining Celine Dion's career, creating 50,000 new souls for Castiel, and preventing the deaths of Ellen and Jo Harvelle.
 Unfortunately for them, Castiel resinks it at the end of the episode after Fate herself calls him out on it.
 The whole thing was on Castiel's orders, in order to create new souls for the civil war in Heaven that he's losing.